 See Related: Upwork Reviews

-Conflict resolution is one of the most important clients interfacing skills not only because it enhances the worker-client relationship but because it expedites project completion.
+Conflict resolution is one of the most important client interfacing skills.
+It enhances the worker-client relationship and expedites project completion.

-When freelancers focus on finding a solution to the problem instead of obsessing over the argument, no time is wasted – and time is precious for freelancers.
+Time is precious for freelancers.
+When they focus on finding a solution to the problem instead of obsessing over the argument, no time is wasted.
 After assessing the situation, immediately agree on a course of action.

 - Best Freelance Business Ideas